Alonso-del-Arte/chess/CONTRIBUTING.md

 Lichess to generate the FENs.
 As for the accompanying text, besides the "White to play" or "Black to play" indication, you can either write it up yourself or leave it to me.

+I reserve the right to ignore pull requests during the weekend.
+Unless maybe the end of Hacktoberfest falls on a weekend.